github/VisualStudio/docs/developer/implementing-a-dialog-view.md

 ## Create a View Model and Interface

-> TODO: `NewViewModelBase` will become simply `ViewModelBase` once the MVVM refactor is completed.

 - Create an interface for the view model that implements `IDialogContentViewModel` in `GitHub.Exports.Reactive\ViewModels\Dialog`
 - Create a view model that inherits from `NewViewModelBase` and implements the interface in `GitHub.App\ViewModels\Dialog`
 - Export the view model with the interface as the contract and add a `[PartCreationPolicy(CreationPolicy.NonShared)]` attribute